CGLuissi/osTicket-prereqs/README.md

 osTicket Installation Files

-Azure Virtual Machine with 4 VCPUs
+Azure Virtual Machine with a minimum of 2 VCPUs and 16GBs of memory

 Heidi SQL